 Chelsi White, Manager, Customer Service Operations

-“After I graduated high school I was unsure of the direction I wanted to go and was very intimidated by the idea of a big college experience.
+“After I graduated high school I was unsure of the direction I wanted to go.
+I was very intimidated by the idea of a big college experience.
 One day my dad and I were at a local pharmacy.
 He knew I was searching for my next step, so he asked why not consider becoming a pharmacy technician.
 I did some research and realized I could complete my training in six months, and that definitely appealed to me.

 Jesalyn Jessing, Implementation Manager

 With the majority of IPM’s service center calls focusing on claims data, prior authorizations, plan setups, and member eligibility information, customer service representatives use their knowledge and the data available to resolve most member concerns.
 They can problem solve issues such as refill-too-soon requests, member eligibility verification, formulary status of medications, and plan coverage inquiries without needing to escalate the inquiry.
-By minimizing the need for additional layers of oversight, customer concerns get resolved quickly and efficiently.
+By minimizing the need for additional layers of oversight, we resolve customer concerns quickly and efficiently.

 No two pharmacy technicians have the same path into the PBM industry.
 We also know that no two customers have the same healthcare journey.
 For every pharmacy technician who makes IPM a part of their career path we are fortunate to have them on board, providing exceptional care to our clients and members.